utm-cssc/website/content/docs/unified-calendar.md

 ## Data

-We have created an unified-calendar-data repo [here](https://github.com/utm-cssc/unified-calendar-data) where each club can push their event data in a CSV format.
+We have created an unified-calendar-data repo where each club can add their events!
+For more information about the unified-calendar-data event format, you can check it out [here](https://github.com/utm-cssc/unified-calendar-data)!

-Using async axios calls we get all the data from the CSVs in the repo mentioned above.
+Using async axios calls, we can get all of the data from the CSVs in the repo mentioned above.

 ### Event Data (CSV)